TALKING TO YOUR DOCTOR

 • It works on any device.
 All the doctor needs is a phone camera and a browser.

-After the Visit — Update Your Cabinet
+After the Visit — Update Your Home Medicine Cabinet

 Add new medicines

 If the doctor prescribed new medicines, scan their packages in mojApteczka as soon as you buy them from the pharmacy.
-The app recognises the name, dosage, and expiry date — no manual entry needed.
+The app recognises the name, dose, and expiry date — no manual entry needed.

 Remove discontinued medicines

-If the doctor said you no longer need a medicine, remove it from your cabinet (and from the app).
+If the doctor said you no longer need a medicine, remove it from your home medicine cabinet (and from the app).
 Do not keep it “just in case” — that leads to confusion and the risk of mixing up medicines.

-Update dosages
+Update doses

 Check interactions